ACER continued

 ACER palmatum 'Musashino'

 Previously listed as Acer palmatum 'Nomura'.
 This ancient cultivar was introduced from Japan in 1896.
-It is fast growing shrubby tree to 8m by potentially as much wide in the end.
+It is a fast growing shrubby tree to 8m by potentially as much wide in the end.
 The bold purple leaves are quite shiny, particularly when young.
 Good red autumn colour.

 ACER palmatum 'Nishiki gawa'

 Commonly known as the "Pine Bark Maple" after its corky, furrowed bark (photo right).
-Forms a shrubby but upright, strong growing tree.
-Leaves much as the species in shape and colour.
+Forms a well branched initially upright, strong growing tree that develops a rounded crown as it matures.
+The leaves are typical of the species in shape and colour.
 This description doesn't really do justice to an excellent plant which is perfect for more natural planting schemes and less ideal conditions.
 The autumn colours are truly outstanding too 5m (photo left).
-If you are looking for a really reliable Acer without too many problems, then look no further.
+See also Acer palmatum 'Arakawa ukon' which is more compact.

 ACER palmatum 'Nomura'